Multicultural Student Bridge Program

 Yes.
 Students should bring the items they intend to use throughout the semester.

-What should my parents do if they want to attend New Student Orientation activities on Aug 23 but I move in for Multicultural Student Bridge on Aug 20?
+What should my parent/guardian do if they want to attend New Student Orientation activities on Aug 21 but I move in for Bridge on Aug 18?

-Parents are more than welcome to come back to campus for the events happening on the 23rd.
-The Welcome BBQ on the 20th will cover a portion of the information offered on the 23rd but not all.
+Families are more than welcome to come back to campus for the events happening on Aug.
+21. The Welcome BBQ on Aug 18th will cover a portion of the information offered on Aug 21 but not all.

-What is my expected level of participation during the program?
+What is the expected level of participation during the program?